fy2ne/fy2ne/README.md

 ---

-i build infrastructure, not features.

-the gap between what AI tooling *promises* and what it actually *delivers* — that's where i work. low-latency execution, minimal footprint, systems designed to disappear into the background. dark-mode first, always. no placeholders.

-student and indie developer leading **[Essential-Devs](https://github.com/Essential-Devs)** — a 14-person org shipping the things we couldn't find anywhere else.
+A developer. i pick up the problems that don't have solutions yet and ship them until they do.

+mostly working in AI agent systems, browser automation, and MCP the layer between what AI can do in theory and what actually holds up in production. i work fast, i finish things, and i don't touch a project unless i'm going all the way with it.

 ---